Four Policemen: Background

 After World War I, the United States pursued a policy of isolationism and declined to join the League of Nations in 1919.
 Roosevelt had been a supporter of the League of Nations but, by 1935, he told his foreign policy adviser Sumner Welles: "The League of Nations has become nothing more than a debating society, and a poor one at that!".
 Roosevelt criticized the League for representing the interests of too many nations.
 He came to favor an approach to global peace secured through the unified efforts of the world's great powers, rather than through the Wilsonian notions of international consensus and collaboration that guided the League of Nations.

 The idea that great powers should "police" the world had been discussed by President Roosevelt as early as August 1941, during his first meeting with British Prime Minister Winston Churchill.
 When the Atlantic Charter was issued, Roosevelt had ensured that the charter omitted mentioning any American commitment towards the establishment of a new international body after the war.
 He was reluctant to publicly announce his plans for creating a postwar international body, aware of the risk that the American people might reject his proposals, and he did not want to repeat Woodrow Wilson's struggle to convince the Senate to approve American membership in the League of Nations.

 Roosevelt's proposal was to create a new international body led by a "trusteeship" of great powers that would oversee smaller countries.
 In September 1941, he wrote:

-Despite a "desultory" first effort, the U.S. State Department's postwar planning had been in abeyance for most of 1940 and 1941.
+Despite a "desultory" first effort, the United States Department of State's post-war planning had been in abeyance for most of 1940 and 1941.
 Following the Atlantic Conference, a directive on postwar planning was prepared by the State Department by mid-October, which was delivered to the President in late December.